-Hyphens, apostrophes and quotations marks are some of the most commonly used – and easily confused – punctuations marks that come with their own sets of rules, so listen closely.
+Hyphens, apostrophes, and quotation marks are some of the most commonly used – and easily confused – punctuation marks that come with their own sets of rules, so listen closely.

-You may have heard that contractions are a no-no in formal writing, and that it’s just not okay to use informal language.
-Well, we beg to differ.
+You may have heard that contractions are a no-no in formal writing, but we beg to differ.
 The whole point of the personal statement is for you to speak to admissions in your own voice.
 We say, use contractions where they feel natural.
-If you’d rather say “I’m” than “I am” go for it.
-Of course, you still need to keep in mind that the person reading your essay is evaluating you.
-Your personal statement should not read like a string of text messages to your friend, but more like an email to a teacher who knows you very well.
+If you’d rather say “I’m” than “I am,” go for it.
+Of course, you still need to keep in mind that the person reading your essay is evaluating you, so your personal statement should not read like a string of text messages to your friend, but more like an email to a teacher who knows you very well.
 Informal language is also welcome when it comes in dialogue if it helps you capture the way a person speaks and acts.
-It’s all a matter of degree, and deciding which risks are worth taking for the sake of your story.
+It’s all a matter of degree and deciding which risks are worth taking for the sake of your story.

 As you edit, infuse your essay with vivid details.